About New to Credit Credit Cards

 Do you need to go with a no credit history credit card?

 If you do not have credit history, then typically yes, you will need to start off with a credit card that allows for limited or no credit history at all.
 Credit card companies will want to know that you will be able to pay your balances and are a responsible credit holder.
 Once you build enough credit you may be able to be considered for a credit card with more features and benefits and higher limits.

 What is a new to credit credit card?

 New to credit credit cards are for people who either have a limited credit history or none at all.
 These credit cards are great for starting to build up your credit.
-They mostly consist of secured credit cards where you have to make a security deposit with the issuing bank and the amount of your security deposit is generally what determines your line of credit.
+Many, but not all, are secured credit cards where you have to make a security deposit with the issuing bank and the amount of your security deposit is generally what determines your line of credit.
 By using the credit card responsibly, such as paying your balance due on time, you could help improve your credit.

 What kind of credit card can I get?

-If you are starting to build credit or want to rebuild your credit, there are both secured and unsecured credit cards that may be an option for you.
+If you are starting to build your credit, there are both secured and unsecured credit cards that may be an option for you.
 With responsible credit management by you, you can start building up your credit history to move on to better offers.
-This is a solid starting point if you are a first time credit card owner or if you find yourself looking to rebuild your credit.
+This is a solid starting point if you are a first time credit card owner and you find yourself looking to build your credit.

 What are the pros and cons?